slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - Ideas don’t make you rich execution does.
 - if we don’t like teh guy that we are going to invest, we wait an year. delay decision -- x@codie_sanchez*
 - ignore great ideas and focus on execution. focus. delegate. sell before you need or when bored. remember to give it all away.
-- In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful:
 - Intuitive equals familiar.
 Informational age is homogeneising our tastes. globalization é em tudo
 - Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
 Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.
 - my superpowers are rusting like unused tools left in the backyard shed inside my mind.